 The Axis product can be configured to require HTTPS when administrators log in.

 To use HTTPS, an HTTPS certificate must first be installed.
 Go to Setup > Additional Controller Configuration > System Options > Security > Certificates to install and manage certificates.
-See Certificates on page 26.
+See .

 To enable HTTPS on the Axis product: